zsa223/zsa223.github.io/_posts/2024-10-25-MarktSimul.md

    - By targeting both Savers and Shoppers, the company can spread risks and achieve balanced growth across multiple segments.

 Implementing these strategies will enable us to effectively target the Savers and Shoppers segments, leveraging their significant market sizes and growth potentials while mitigating risks associated with over-focusing on the High Earners segment.

+---

+# Ist das Feedback des coach richtig?

+Based on a comprehensive analysis of the feedback provided by the coach and the screenshots you sent, there are both alignments and discrepancies between some of the feedback and the decisions made.
+Below is a detailed examination of these findings:

+### 1. **Feedback on LOCK (Focus on Savers Segment)**

+According to the feedback, LOCK has been underperforming in the **Savers** segment.
+Specifically, LOCK has achieved a **13.6%** market share in the Savers segment, which is a **2.2%** decrease compared to the previous period.

+However, the screenshot you provided shows that **LOCK has allocated a significant portion of its advertising budget to the Savers segment**, dedicating **80%** of the commercial team resources.
+This strategic decision was intended to bolster LOCK's presence in the Savers segment.
+Despite this high allocation, several factors may explain why this did not translate into increased market share:

+- **Advertising Efficiency Issues**: Even with substantial advertising investment, LOCK's brand awareness in the Savers segment may still be low.
+As mentioned in the feedback, while the "Purchase Intentions ÷ Awareness" ratio is high, the **awareness level relative to purchase intent** remains insufficient.

+- **Product Characteristics Misalignment**: The feedback indicated that LOCK's product features do not meet the expectations of the Savers segment.
+This suggests that despite the high allocation of the commercial team, the products themselves fail to satisfy consumer needs.
+Therefore, there is a pressing need for R&D to **improve design and processing performance** to better align with the Savers segment's requirements.

+### 2. **Feedback on LOOP (Focus on High Earners Segment)**

+The feedback highlights that LOOP has not met expectations in the **High Earners** segment, recording a **14.4%** market share, which is a **3.6%** decline.

+From the screenshot, it is evident that LOOP has allocated a substantial portion of its advertising budget (**70%**) to the High Earners segment.
+While this heavy investment aligns with the feedback, the **product characteristics** are not meeting the High Earners' expectations, particularly in areas such as **design, processing performance, display, and battery life**.
+This discrepancy underscores the necessity for R&D efforts to **enhance these product attributes** to better serve the High Earners segment.

+### 3. **Addressing Growth Potential in Shoppers and Savers Segments**

+While the feedback primarily emphasized the Savers segment and the need for R&D improvements for LOCK, the screenshot indicates that both **Shoppers** and **Savers** segments exhibit **high growth potential**.
+The Shoppers segment is expected to grow by **28.8%**, and the Savers segment by **18.4%**, making both highly attractive markets.

+Given this data, while LOCK's strategy to focus on the Savers segment is appropriate, there is also a significant opportunity to allocate more resources to the **Shoppers** segment to capitalize on its growth potential.

+### **Conclusion and Required Adjustments**

+1. **Enhance LOCK’s Product Features**:
+   - Invest in R&D to improve **design** and **processing performance**, ensuring that LOCK's products better meet the expectations of the Savers segment.
+The feedback and screenshot both indicate that the current product characteristics do not align with Savers' needs.

+2. **Improve LOOP’s Product Attributes for High Earners**:
+   - Despite significant advertising investment, LOOP has not achieved the desired market share in the High Earners segment.
+R&D should focus on enhancing **design, battery life, processing performance**, and **display quality** to meet the High Earners' expectations.

+3. **Focus on Shoppers Segment Growth**:
+   - The Shoppers segment shows the highest growth rate and presents a substantial opportunity.
+Allocate additional resources to target this segment effectively, leveraging the existing growth potential to expand market share.

+4. **Reallocate Commercial Team Resources**:
+   - **LOCK**: Although 80% of the commercial team is allocated to the Savers segment, the focus has been too heavily on **Online Stores**.
+Since the Savers segment prefers purchasing from **offline stores**, it is necessary to **reallocate the commercial team** towards **Specialty Stores** to better target this segment.

+5. **Balanced Marketing Budget Allocation**:
+   - Ensure that LOOP’s marketing budget is not overly concentrated on the High Earners segment.
+Redirect a portion of the advertising and commercial team budget to effectively target the Shoppers segment, thereby balancing the focus across high-potential segments.

+### **Strategic Recommendations:**

+1. **Invest in R&D for Product Improvement**:
+   - For **LOCK**, prioritize enhancements in **design** and **processing power** to better cater to the Savers segment.
+   - For **LOOP**, focus on improving **battery life, design, processing power**, and **display quality** to meet the High Earners' expectations.

+2. **Reallocate Commercial Team Resources**:
+   - Shift LOCK’s commercial team focus from online stores to offline specialty stores to better serve the Savers segment.

+3. **Expand Focus to Shoppers Segment**:
+   - Allocate additional marketing resources to target the Shoppers segment, leveraging its high growth potential to capture a larger market share.

+4. **Diversify Marketing Efforts to Mitigate Risks**:
+   - By targeting both Savers and Shoppers segments, the company can diversify its risk and achieve balanced growth across multiple high-potential markets.

+Implementing these strategies will enable us to effectively target the Savers and Shoppers segments, leveraging their significant market sizes and growth potentials while mitigating risks associated with over-focusing on the High Earners segment.
+This balanced approach is expected to lead to stable and sustainable performance in the market.